b-walls/UEBA-Spam-Email-Classification/README.md

 - **Sentiment Analysis**: Additionally, a pre-tuned sentiment analysis model was used to gain extra insights into the emails.
 This model is sourced from a [Hugging Face post](https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment-latest) and provides sentiment scores for the emails.
 - **TF-IDF**: Term Frequency - Inverse Document Frequency is used to tokenize the data for the models.
 This approach allows the most important words be analyzed by the model

-Given the computational complexity and the volume of semi-raw data, the data preparation tasks are separated from the model.
-This separation facilitates easier data management and storage, ensuring the data is ready for model training and testing.
+Given the computational complexity and the volume of semi-raw data, the data preparation tasks are separated from the model training and classification.
+This separation facilitates easier data management and storage, ensuring the data is ready for model training and testing when changes to the preprocessed data may be necessary.

 ## How to Use

-1. **Data Preparation**: Run the `data_preparation.ipynb` notebook to clean and prepare the dataset.
+1. **Data Preparation**: Run the `data_preparation.ipynb` notebook to clean and prepare the dataset `enron_spam_data.csv`.
 2. **Model Training**: Run the `WIP` Used for the training of the model.
 3. **Model Classification**: Run the `WIP`.